-Will you be hosting a TalkBack session during Raising Our Voices?
-Or is your section planning a special event, such as a board meeting, business meeting, committee meeting, or awards or in-memoriam event?
-This page provides virtual meeting accessibility guidelines, which should be reviewed closely prior to your session or event and followed during your video call, whether on Zoom, Google Meets, or other similar platforms.
+Are you planning a virtual meeting?
+This page provides virtual meeting accessibility guidelines, which should be reviewed closely prior to your event and followed during your video call, whether on Zoom, Google Meets, or other similar platforms.
 This information is provided to support collective access for disabled participants, participants with disabilities, and participants with access needs, and should be disseminated to all possible participants prior to your event.

 Why?
 An accessible introduction helps support blind and low-vision attendees, as well as others whose processing requires additional auditory information of visuals and provides visual access to each speaker.